+We link the survey results with administrative data of the firms to explore whether they changed their behavior after the experiment.
 The dynamic aspect of the variation induced by our RCT allows us to measure an intertemporal elasticity of import demand.
 Importer firms learn in the present that the local-currency denominated price of their imports will change at a future date.
 Some firms will receive news of a future expected increase in input prices, while others will receive news of a future expected decrease.
 The heterogeneity induced by a common information shock is a function of the pre-existing dispersion in beliefs about the future exchange rate.
 Therefore, economically, the elasticities we measure in the data not only include the widely studied effect of changes in foreign input prices on firm scale in the long run, or the substitution across inputs sourced from different origins, but, crucially, they also include an intertemporal elasticity of foreign input demand.

 Firms that receive an expected depreciation shock will anticipate their expenditures, while those that receive an expected appreciation shock will postpone their import expenditures compared to similar firms in the control group.
 This intertemporal elasticity of foreign inputs demand, though less studied in the international trade literature, is conceptually related to the intertemporal elasticity of demand in the investment and durable consumption literature (House and Shapiro, 2008; McKay and Wieland, 2021).
 It offers the added benefit of having very clean identifying assumptions and serves as a crucial input to models of lumpy and durable import behavior, as discussed in Alessandria, Kaboski, and Midrigan (2010).
+While other works have attempted to estimate this intertemporal elasticity (Khan and Khederlarian, 2021), we are as far as we know the first to measure firm-level expectations and actions in this context, and more generally, one of the few that have been able to link survey expectation or any variable with real actions measured outside the survey (Coibion et al., 2020)

 One of the main advantages of our approach is that it isolates the direct effects of changes in exchange rates from indirect GE effects and policy reactions that current exchange rate movements induce.
-For example, following an exchange rate depreciation, monetary policy rates will adjust in response to the GE pass-through of the exchange rate to local inflation.
+For example, following an exchange rate depreciation, monetary policy rates could adjust in response to the GE pass-through of the exchange rate to local inflation.
 Additionally, the local central bank's response to inflation shifts will influence the form and magnitude of this adjustment.
 Therefore, the estimated effects of an exchange rate movement in the time series will be a combination of the direct, indirect (GE), and policy reaction effects.
 Our approach effectively shuts down the reaction of aggregate quantities and prices in the present, preserving the expected direct and indirect effects of exchange rate shocks.
 This serves as a natural elasticity to target in models of international finance and trade with forward-looking firms (Alessandria, Arkolakis, and Ruhl, 2021; Egorov and Mukhin, 2023; Alessandria, Khan, and Khederlarian, 2024).